timbertson/gup/README.md

 # How stable is the design?

-It's not.
-While the design decisions seem unlikely to change, no plan survives contact with actual users.

-So any details of how `gup` works may still change in the future.
-I'll do what I can to make these changes backwards compatible (or at least easy to migrate), but I can make no promises.
+Strictly speaking, I make no guarantees.
+However, `gup` has been around a while now, and I'm pretty happy with it.
+Being the lazy guy that I am, it seems likely that gup won't change in a backwards-incompatible way unless there's a very good reason for it.

-On that note - please raise any issues you find or improvements you can think of as a github issue.
+However, nothing is set in stone - please raise any issues you find or improvements you can think of as a github issue.
 If something is broken, I'd much rather know about it now than later :)

 # Why the name `gup`?